 Why it matters: seeing the plan helps every member understand where the organization is headed and how it is doing.

-You now know how to sign in, sign documents, check your assignments and events, complete training, read shared files, and, as a board member, vote and chat.
+You now know how to sign in, sign documents, check your assignments and events, complete training, read shared files, complete a self-review when one is requested, manage your own profile and sign-in, and, as a board member, vote and chat.
 Bookmark the portal and check it whenever your organization sends you a link.